phune-gaming/jamp-sdk-marmalade/README.md

-# pg-sdk-marmalade
-Phune Gaming SDK for Marmalade
+# Phune Gaming SDK for ActionScript 3